sbstp/merovingian/README.md

     * **Conflicts** conflicts can be resolved by removing or ignoring all the files causing the conflicts but one.

     Make sure to run a new scan after renaming or removing files, and don't forget to run a `sync` command if you delete anything in the library folder.
-4. Once you are satisfied with the status of your files, `apply` the scan to import the files into your library.
+4. Once you are satisfied with the status of your files, `import` the scan to import the files into your library.

 Example: